 I originally set this blog up while on a three week vacation to the upper-right quadrant of the United States.
 I managed to find the time to set it up, and I even changed some of the colors around, but I never got around to actually posting anything to it.
 I figured I could continue to take notes during the trip and regurgitate it all upon my return.
 Once back, I finally got around to making a post.

 Your blog at: http://ghotihed.blogspot.com/ has been identified as a potential spam blog.
-To correct this, please request a review by filling out the form at <blah-de-blah-de-blah>.
+To correct this, please request a review by filling out the form at <blah-de-blah-de-blah>I suppose an empty blog is considered spam.
+I'm not sure what I'm selling with that kind of message.
+Perhaps a general ennui?.